 Whenever the accumulation of sick leave days in the Sick Leave Bank shall fall below fifty (50) days, the Vice Chancellor for Administration and Finance shall have the Director of Human Resources or his/her designee or other appropriate administrator notify the members of the Sick Leave Bank.
 (A copy of such information also shall be automatically transmitted to the Official Designee of the MSP.)
+Upon implementation and funding of this Agreement, the MSP authorizes the University to notify unit members that in order to continue to be a member of the sick leave bank they must contribute one sick leave day consistent with this Article.
 Any member of the Bank wishing to remain a member thereof shall, within fifteen (15) days after the giving of such notice by the Director of Human Resources, assign one (1) additional day of his or her accumulated personal sick leave to the Bank; provided, however, that any member of the Sick Leave Bank wishing to remain a member thereof and who shall have exhausted his or her accumulated personal sick leave on the date of the giving of such notice, shall assign such additional day within fifteen (15) days after the date on which such member is entitled to personal sick leave; and provided further that such member shall retain all of his or her rights in the Bank until such period for assigning an additional day shall have expired.